picoe/Eto/README.md

 Currently supported targets
 ---------------------------

-* OS X: MonoMac or Xamarin.Mac
+* OS X: MonoMac, Xamarin.Mac, or net6.0-macos
 * Linux: GTK# 2 or 3
 * Windows: Windows Forms (using GDI or Direct2D) or WPF